 Stabilize the grid

-Smart charging events can be controlled based on various signals: for example, charging can be automatically set to start when electricity demand is at its lowest.
+Smart charging events can be controlled based on various signals; for example, charging can be automatically set to start when electricity demand is at its lowest.
 The ability to control charging based on different energy production and consumption signals offers you new business opportunities.
-Energy management features should be provided for EV drivers as an opportunity, a chance to voluntarily take part in demand-response.
+Energy management features should be provided for EV drivers as an opportunity to participate in demand response voluntarily.
 Consumers also need incentives and information.

 Keep up with the changing world

-The pace of change in the mobility sector is rapid and not all future needs can be predicted.
-Smart charging services located in the cloud can be updated, changed and developed on the go.
-When you purchase a smart charging solution, you purchase a service that is up to date every day.
+The pace of change in the mobility sector is rapid, and not all future needs can be predicted.
+Smart charging services in the cloud can be updated, changed and developed on the go.
+When you purchase a smart charging solution, you purchase an up-to-date service.

-As a network operator, you can create device groups, pricing models and packages for end-customers.
+As a network operator, you can create device groups, pricing models and packages for end customers.
 Testing different prices and managing station groups is effortless.
-We’ll help you to get started with using the management tools so you can make the most of the smart system.
+We’ll help you use the management tools to make the most of the smart system.

 Stay up to date on your business

 Keeping up with your business is more effortless than ever: All actions at your charging stations are visible in the management system and collected into convenient and easy-to-read overviews.
-You can follow the key metrics and statistics, and even view individual station events if you wish.
+You can follow the key metrics and statistics and even view individual station events.

-When you’re selecting a charging device, consider at least these 3 things:
+When selecting a charging device, consider at least these three things:

-- Make sure that the stations can be connected to the cloud.
-Devices should include for example GPRS or 3G connection in order to communicate with the service.
+- Make sure the stations can connect to the cloud.
+Devices should include, for example, a GPRS or 3G connection to communicate with the service.

-- Devices should include a standardized socket type: Type 2, or CHAdeMO and CCS Combo in case of a fast charging device.
+- Devices should include a standardised socket type: Type 2, or CHAdeMO and CCS Combo in case of a fast charging device.

 - Devices should be compatible with the backend of your choosing.
-The most common, standard protocol is called OCPP, Open Charge Point Protocol, that allows you to mix-and-match different software and hardware to create a comprehensive charging experience.
+The most common standard protocol is OCPP, Open Charge Point Protocol, which allows you to mix and match different software and hardware to create a comprehensive charging experience.

 The good news is that most smart charging platforms won’t force you into a vendor trap — and we’re no different.
-With Virta, you can freely choose your devices from a long list of supported vendors and models.
-Currently, we follow OCPP 1.5, 1.6, 2.0 and keep updating as new versions come out.
+Virta allows you to choose your devices from a long list of supported vendors and types of chargers.
+Currently, we follow OCPP 1.5, 1.6, and 2.0 and keep updating as new versions come out.
 Check out the full list of smart charging devices we support.

-While smart devices are a prerequisite for smart EV charging, the real hero of the story are the smart features of the EV charging platform.
+While smart devices are a prerequisite for smart EV charging, the real heroes of the story are the smart features of the EV charging platform.

 The admin panel is your best friend if you happen to operate multiple charging points across multiple locations.
-This is where you can set the price for public charging, manage your stations remotely, as well as view and download usage statistics.
+This is where you can set the price for public charging stations, manage your stations remotely, and view and download usage statistics.

-The admin panel provides you with tools that help you become familiar with your station statistics, and make changes in the features, station details and prices based on key metrics.
+The admin panel provides tools that help you become familiar with your station statistics and make changes in the features, station details and prices based on key metrics.
 As the charging network operator, you can also manage the information about your customers, registrations and RFID tag shipments in the admin panel.

-In short, it offers you an opportunity to be active in station management, but in practice everything runs smoothly without your active participation.
+In short, it allows you to be active in station management, but in practice, everything runs smoothly without your active participation.
 We’ll take care of all the behind-the-scenes tasks so you can keep your focus on your main business.

 Automatic payments & billing

-Automatic payments and billing are yet another convenient feature you’ll gain by investing in smart charging.
-Instead of having to manually charge your customers or employees after their charging events, the platform does it for you.
+Automatic payments and billing are another convenient feature you’ll gain by investing in smart charging.
+Instead of manually charging your customers or employees after their charging events, the platform does it for you.
 And the best part?
 Your customers are free to choose how they want to pay.
 From RFID tags to the mobile app and one-time payments using a payment card, all you have to do is sit back and relax as the money flows in.

 Mobile & web apps for the end-users

-Mobile & web apps for the end-users take your customer experience to a whole new level.
-They allow drivers to find and reserve available charging points, add their favorite stations, view their charging history and more.
+Mobile & web apps for the end-users take your customer experience to a new level.
+They allow drivers to find and reserve available charging points, add their favourite stations, view their charging history and more.
 Thanks to its smartness, the mobile application shows real-time data about the charging stations to the EV drivers.
-The mobile application is basically everything EV drivers need for charging.
+The mobile application is everything EV drivers need for charging.

-Roaming helps the charging station owners to attract more users and gain more income.
-For EV drivers, roaming provides a possibility to charge at tens of thousands of stations in a number of ways, such as through third-party applications or cards.
+Roaming helps charging station owners to attract more users and gain more income.
+For EV drivers, roaming allows charging at tens of thousands of stations in a number of ways, such as through third-party applications or cards.
 Roaming improves the user experience and functions the same way as mobile data roaming.
 Smartness is a requirement for roaming, as the devices have to be connected to the roaming networks.
 Virta is currently connected with the roaming networks of Hubject and Gireve.

 Dynamic load management

-Dynamic load management (or DLM) is such a pivotal concept in smart EV charging that it’s sometimes mistakenly used as a synonym to all smart features.
-In reality, dynamic load management refers to a smart charging platform’s ability to automatically distribute the available power between the building and the electric vehicles that are being charged simultaneously.
-In other words, DLM helps you protect the local grid from peak loads and saves you from the hassle of having to upgrade the building’s energy infrastructure.
+Dynamic load management (or DLM) is such a pivotal concept in smart EV charging that it’s sometimes mistakenly used as a synonym for all smart features.
+In reality, dynamic load management refers to a smart charging platform’s ability to automatically distribute the available power between the building and the electric vehicles being charged simultaneously.
+In other words, DLM helps you protect the local grid from peak loads and saves you from the hassle of upgrading the building’s energy infrastructure.

 Energy management features

 Energy management features are the key components in connecting EVs to the grid.
-Without smart charging stations, electric cars can't be used in supporting the electricity system.
-Watch this video to understand the symbiosis of electric car and the energy system. 👇
+Without smart charging stations, electric cars can't be used to support the electricity system without smart charging stations.
+Watch this video to understand the symbiosis of electric cars and the energy system.👇

-At Virta, we have the ability and ambition to build best-in-class services that work not only today but also tomorrow and several years into the future.
+Knowledge is part of our DNA; we have the ability and ambition to build best-in-class services that work today and in the future.

 NRDC: Smart EV charging – what's in it for you?